Jessica Hopper: Career

-Since then, Hopper has written for publications including the Chicago Tribune, The Chicago Reader, and Spin.
+Hopper has written for publications including the Chicago Tribune, The Chicago Reader, Rolling Stone, The Guardian, the New York Times, National Public Radio, Punk Planet, the Los Angeles Times, Village Voice, and Spin.
 She was a music supervisor for This American Life and the first music editor of the radical teen-girl webzine Rookie.
 From 1991 to 2005, she published the fanzine Hit It Or Quit It.

 Alongside her writing, Hopper worked in public relations and managing bands until her late 20s when she quit to write full-time.

 Hopper was a senior editor of Pitchfork and the editor in chief of the print quarterly The Pitchfork Review from October 2014 until November 2015.
 She was appointed editorial director of music for MTV News in 2016.

-Writing in The Guardian, Laura Snapes described Hopper as "one of a handful of music journalists whose every new piece feels like an event.
-When Björk's latest album Vulnicura leaked in January, it was Hopper’s interview that provided the record's heartbreaking context."
+Writing in The Guardian in 2015, Laura Snapes described Hopper as "one of a handful of music journalists whose every new piece feels like an event.
+When Björk's album Vulnicura leaked, it was Hopper’s interview that provided the record's heartbreaking context."
 In Paste, Mack Hayden described Hopper's as "one of the most distinctive voices in the world of music criticism."

-In 2018, Hopper published a memoir called Night Moves.

-Hopper directed a four-part documentary series called Women Who Rock, which debuted in July 2022 on EPIX.
+NPR critic Mariya Karimjee praised Night Moves as a "a special blend of being present and feeling simultaneously nostalgic, looking at a block in any city that you love so much, and thinking of everything that's already changed and will change."

+In 2019, Hopper co-wrote and served as showrunner for KCRW's Lost Notes podcast series, which focused on the evolution of artist legacies.
+In 2024, she then directed the podcast series Groupies: The Women of the Sunset Strip from the Pill to Punk for KCRW and National Public Radio.
+Hopper also directed a four-part documentary series called Women Who Rock, which debuted in July 2022 on EPIX.
+In 2025, Hopper was the producer for Courtney Love's Women, a podcast series narrated by Courtney Love and Rob Harvilla, for BBC.
+Her 2019 Vanity Fair piece (written with Sasha Geffen and Jenn Pelly) on the oral history of Lilith Fair later inspired the making of the 2025 Hulu documentary Lilith Fair: Building a Mystery, for which Hopper served as an executive producer.

+Hopper serves as an editor of the American Music Series at the University of Texas Press.
+She is currently working on a book about women musicians (among them Joni Mitchell) in the year 1975.

 Personal life

 Hopper is based in Chicago.
-She has two sons.
+She has two children.